-Shareholders request that The Ensign Group, Inc. prepare a sustainability report describing the company's environmental, social and governance (ESG) performance and goals including patient and worker safety, privacy and security, environmental management, including energy and waste minimization and supply-chain risks.
-The report, prepared at reasonable cost and omitting proprietary information, should be published and available on the company's website by October 31, 2015.
+Shareholders request that The Ensign Group, Inc. prepare a sustainability report describing the company's environmental, social and governance (ESG) risks and opportunities including patient and worker safety, privacy and security, environmental management, including energy and waste minimization, and supply-chain risks.
+The report, prepared at reasonable cost and omitting proprietary information, should be published and available on the company's website by October 31, 2016.